 Composition: We start with the best raw materials for our sterling silver grain.
 The copper used in alloying our sterling silver is 99.9% pure and oxygen-free.
 Each batch of casting grain is assayed to ensure product that contains 92.5% silver.

 Casting and Cleaning: Casting temperature should be at least 10 above the liquidus point (somewhat hotter if the castings are intricate).
 Use a small amount of high-quality flux when melting.
 We recommend Matt’s Casting Flux™ (see riogrande.com or your Tools & Equipment catalog).
 For further cleaning, mechanical means are recommended.

 Re-Using: If you plan to re-use sterling silver castings, remove the copper oxides from the surface in a pickling solution and then tumble with burnishing compound to remove any remaining debris.
-A minimum 50/50 ratio of new grain to used silver is recommended.
+We recomment a minimum 1:1 ratio of new grain to used silver.